About the YWLA

 Fort Worth ISD’s first single-gender school, the Young Women's Leadership Academy (YWLA), opened its doors in August 2010 to 75 sixth-graders and 75 seventh-graders.
 The YWLA meets the needs of young women by providing an outstanding college preparatory curriculum with an emphasis on math, science, and technology.
 YWLA offers girls a dynamic learning experience that encourages critical thinking, inspires confidence, and nurtures the intellectual and social development necessary for success in college, career, and life.
 Challenging coursework, field-based exploration, and personalized counseling help students transition from middle school to high school and to higher education and beyond.

 The YWLA is made possible by a partnership between the Fort Worth ISD and the Young Women’s Preparatory Network.
-The school is based on proven models: the Ann Richards School for Young Women Leaders in Austin and the Young Women’s Leadership School in East Harlem.
+The YWLA is also supported in part by the Foundation for the Young Women's Leadership Academy of Fort Worth.

 Additional YWLA highlights: